Surface separation in elastoplastic contacts

+Plastic flow at interfaces between solids is a complex topic, but much information has been gained from hardness measurements.
+Here we briefly review some of the most important results.
+For a detailed study see Tabor~\cite{Tabor}.

+Consider a rigid asperity indenting a metal that yields plastically.
+It is well known that hydrostatic pressure does not produce plastic flow, whereas plastic flow is induced by the shear stress.
+For crystalline materials this implies that plastic deformation is always accompanied by slip of atomic planes over one another.
+A full analysis of the indentation process shows that nearly two-thirds of the mean contact pressure is hydrostatic and therefore plays no part in producing plastic flow, while only the remaining one-third is effective in driving plastic deformation.
+This gives the classical Tabor relation between the penetration hardness, $\sigma_{\rm P}$, and the yield stress in elongation, $\sigma_{\rm Y}$, with the exact prefactor depending somewhat on work hardening, indenter geometry, and friction.

+For a rigid–perfectly plastic, incompressible solid with a constant yield (flow) stress, material displaced by an indenter flows laterally and upward along the indenter faces, producing a pile-up ridge around the contact perimeter.
+The same qualitative behavior occurs in metals that are already heavily work-hardened and exhibit negligible additional work-hardening over the indentation-strain range.
+When interfacial friction is non-negligible, this pile-up is most pronounced for weak or vanishing strain hardening.
+Figure~\ref{WithoutAndWithWorkhardening.eps}(a) shows the characteristic pile-up at the contact perimeter.

+With highly annealed metals (i.e., those that exhibit pronounced strain hardening), the behavior is different.
+When the indenter first begins to sink into the metal, the material adjacent to the indenter undergoes large plastic strains and work-hardens relative to the undeformed metal farther away.
+Hence, when the indenter sinks in farther, it carries the surrounding metal with it, thereby acting as an enlarged indenter deforming the metal adjacent to it.
+The result is that the displaced metal always appears to be moving out farther and farther away from the indenter itself.
+This leads to a depression of the metal immediately adjacent to the indenter and a slight piling-up some distance away, as illustrated in Fig.~\ref{WithoutAndWithWorkhardening.eps}(b).

+This discussion demonstrates that plastic flow in the contact between solids depends on both material properties and surface preparation.
+In what follows, we will not include these complexities but consider more idealized plastic flow laws.

 When the stress in the asperity contact region becomes high enough, plastic flow occurs.
-In the simplest model, it is assumed that a material deforms as a linear elastic solid until the stress reaches a critical level, the so-called plastic yield stress, where it flows without strain hardening, see Fig.~\ref{ElastoPlasticStressStrain.eps}.
-The yield stress in elongation is denoted by $\sigma_{\rm Y}$.
-In indentation experiments, where a sharp tip or a sphere is pushed against a flat solid surface, the penetration hardness $\sigma_{\rm P}$ is defined as the ratio between the normal force and the projected (on the surface plane) area of the plastically deformed indentation.
-As shown by Tabor\cite{Tabor}, typically $\sigma_{\rm P} \approx 3 \sigma_{\rm Y}$.
-We note that the yield stress of materials often depends on the length scale (or magnification), which in principle can be included in the formalism we use \cite{Preview,Brodsky}.
+In the simplest model, it is assumed that in elongation a material deforms as a linear elastic solid until the stress reaches a critical level, the so-called plastic yield stress, $\sigma_{\rm Y}$, where it flows without strain hardening, see Fig.~\ref{ElastoPlasticStressStrain.eps}.
+We note that $\sigma_{\rm Y}$ and $\sigma_{\rm P} \approx 3 \sigma_{\rm Y}$ of materials often depend on the length scale (or magnification), which in principle can be included in the formalism we use, see Refs.~\cite{Preview,Brodsky}.